-THIS COLLECTION: FINDING REST AND PEACE IN THIS WINTER SEASON
+THIS SERIES: FINDING REST AND PEACE IN THIS WINTER SEASON

 One moment can change a life.
 One encounter can transform our circumstances.
 And one night can alter the world for ever.